Zero-party data: definition, best practices and use cases

 There is a wide variety of zero-party data solution suppliers and vendors currently offering their services to companies who are looking to enrich the interactions they’re having online with their audiences, so going into a conversation about which solution is best suited to them with a clear idea in mind of what the brand is looking to achieve in terms of audience engagement, is highly important.

-The need to have well-thought out and executed zero-party data strategies in place will have a varying impact on different sectors, with registration being one of the most common ways in which to collect zero-party data.
+The need to have a well-thought out and executed zero-party data collection strategy in place will have a varying impact on different sectors, with registration being one of the most common ways in which to collect zero-party data.
 Others include email or website preference centers, interactive formats such as quizzes and games, loyalty cards in-store, and social media polls.

 It is widely recognised amongst publishers and news outlets for example, that we are entering the decade of data, where looking at the needs of the user rather than those of the publishers, will be crucial.
 With former Times and Sunday Times head of digital Alan Hunter saying that: